 Laundry room fires have a number of causes.
 The NFPA researched and reported the following leading causes:

-- Failure to appropriately clean appliances: Dust, fibers and lint are highly flammable and can combust next to the heat of dryer.
+- Failure to appropriately clean appliances: Dust, fibers, and lint are highly flammable and can combust next to the heat of the dryer.

 - Materials and clothes in dryer ignite: certain materials are more prone to causing a fire when exposed to high heat, including softer materials (cotton) and clothes that have been exposed to grease and cooking oils.